-Wristbands: All residence students will be issued a wristband for the week which will act as identification and for the purposes of admission to Welcome Week events.
+Wristbands: All residence students will be issued a wristband for Welcome Week which will act as identification and for the purposes of admission to Welcome Week events.
 Students must wear their wristband for the entire week, students who remove their wristband will be responsible for paying for a new wristband.

-Sign-in of guests: Upon arrival, any guests in residence must be signed in and issued a residence guest wristband at the North Service Desk, South Service Desk or Captain John’s Lounge.
+Sign-in of guests: As soon as your guest arrives, please bring them to your Service Desk so they can verify guest identification and provide a guest wristband authorizing your guest to be in residence.
+Print or keep a copy of the email confirmation for verification purposes if request by Brock staff.
 There is no charge to sign a guest in, and for the safety of everyone in the residence community, non-registered guests (i.e. guests who are found without wristbands) will be asked to leave residence and/or escorted from campus.

-Sign-in Procedure and ID requirements: You and your guest must visit the North or South Service Desk TOGETHER to complete the sign-in process.
+Sign-in Procedure and ID requirements: You and your guest must visit the North, East or South Service Desk TOGETHER to complete the sign-in process.
 To do so, you will need your Brock Student ID card, and your guest must present government-issued photo identification bearing the guest’s date of birth (i.e. driver’s license, passport).
-If a guest does not provide ID with a date of birth then that guest will be deemed “underage” and treated accordingly.
-The Department of Residences reserves the right to deny guests entry that do not have any form of identification.
+If a guest does not provide identification with a date of birth, the guest will be provided with a wristband indicating they are under the age of 19.
+Housing Services reserves the right to deny guests entry that do not have any form of identification.
 Both you and your guest may be asked to present additional identification if there is any question as to your identity or authenticity of your identification.
 Each guest will be fitted with a guest wristband (which must be kept on and visible at all times) which permits them to be in residence provided they behave in accordance with residence rules.
 Students may not sign in guests on behalf of other students.
-This includes students who already have two guests signed in or students who have had guest privileges revoked, as well as for those who have been banned from entering residences.
-We reserve the right to deny guests based on past behaviour.
-Guests may complete the “Express Check-In” (found on the residence website) before going down to the desk to save time in the sign in process.
+This includes students who already have two guests signed in or students who have had guest privileges suspended or revoked, as well as for those who have been banned from entering residence buildings.
+Housing Services reserve the right to deny guests based on past behaviour.

 Guest behavioural expectations: Residents are held responsible for guest behaviour (regardless of whether or not they have signed in their guest), and are responsible for informing their guests of residence rules and policies.
-In the event that guests are disruptive, cause damages, or conduct themselves inappropriately, they may be asked to leave (escorted by Campus Security or Niagara Regional Police if necessary), and their residence student host will be documented/put on report, billed for any damage caused by the guest(s), and may be sanctioned for the guest(s) behaviour.
+In the event that guests are disruptive, cause damages, or conduct themselves inappropriately, they may be asked to leave (escorted by Campus Safety Services or Niagara Regional Police if necessary), and and incident report will be filed.
+The residence student host may be billed for any damage caused by the guest(s), and may be sanctioned for the guest(s) behaviour.
 If, after your guest(s) arrival, you are concerned that your guest(s) may become disruptive, it is important that you instruct your guests to leave before problems arise and escort them out of the residence.
 We would also recommend that you notify your Service Desk regarding their departure from residence.
-Any guest who is disruptive may be subject to a fine under a Brock Offense Notice or a Provincial Offense Notice through Campus Security and a campus ban.
+Any guest who is disruptive may be subject to a fine under a Brock Offense Notice or a Provincial Offense Notice through Campus Safety Services and a campus ban.
 Residence students will be responsible for their guests’ behaviour regardless of where they are on campus at the time of an incident.
-Guests who are also Brock students may have their behaviour documented by Campus Security and face consequences under the Student Code of Conduct.
+Guests who are also Brock students may have their behaviour documented by Campus Safety Services and face consequences under the Student Code of Conduct.

 Residents: Residents are held accountable for their behaviour regardless of their location in residence and are not required to sign into other residence buildings.
 Should there be evidence of unacceptable behaviour on the part of a resident, a restriction from a building or area of residence/campus may be put in place.
 Residents may be asked to leave a building or area of residence at the discretion of the staff member involved.